ceph/ceph/doc/start/hardware-recommendations.rst

 performance of sequential reads and writes.
 An SSD that has 400MB/s sequential write throughput may have much better performance than an SSD with 120MB/s of sequential write throughput when storing multiple journals for multiple OSDs.
+Be sure to compare SSD performance vs the workload you will deploy.
+For example an OLTP workload may require more write performance than media streaming.

 .. important:: We recommend exploring the use of SSDs to improve performance.
    However, before making a significant investment in SSDs, we **strongly